-At a San Luis Valley museum once dedicated to commemorating the infamous U.S. Army commandant Kit Carson, community members, historians, and an artist are uncovering another story: a long, oft-forgotten history of enslaved Indigenous and Native American inhabitants of the region, both pre- and post-Emancipation Proclamation.
-The work and exhibit are part of the museum’s ongoing movement to acknowledge those peoples and descendants affected negatively by the impacts of settler-colonialism.
+At a San Luis Valley museum once dedicated to commemorating the infamous U.S. Army commandant Kit Carson, community members, historians, and an artist are uncovering another story: a long, oft-forgotten history of enslaved Indigenous and Native American inhabitants, both pre- and post-Emancipation Proclamation.
+This work and exhibit are part of Fort Garland Museum's ongoing movement to acknowledge those peoples and their descendants affected negatively by the impacts of settler-colonialism.

 FORT GARLAND, Colo. — At the base of the sacred mountain Sisnaajiní (Mount Blanca), the traditional eastern boundary of Dinétah, the Navajo homeland, a different totem—one of western conquest and expansion—is being reimagined, and another history told.

-Visitors to the Fort Garland Museum & Cultural Center are invited to explore fort grounds, viewing exhibits inside a collection of restored adobe buildings.
-Lately, things haven’t looked quite the same — the museum recently amended a historic narrative it held exclusively for nearly seven decades.
+Visitors to the Fort Garland Museum & Cultural Center have long been invited to explore fort grounds and view exhibits inside a collection of restored adobe buildings.
+Lately, things haven’t looked quite the same — the museum is amending a historic narrative it has held exclusively for nearly seven decades.

 “We originally had a Kit Carson exhibit throughout this space, with representation of what life would have been like in a nineteenth century military fort,” said Dianne Archuleta, Director of the El Pueblo Museum 100 miles northeast of Fort Garland.
-Both Museums operate under History Colorado.
+Like the Fort, El Pueblo is operated under History Colorado.